 - The quality of education is high and internationally recognized.

-- Australia is a comfortable and secure living and learning environment.
+- Australia has a comfortable and secure living and learning environment.

 - International students receive special protection in Australia (from ESOS Act), which provides quality assurance and maintains international reputation of every educational institution in Australia, as well as protection on educational expense.
 This protection applies to all sectors of education and training in Australia.